-1. A moisture control section that is dry in all parts for less than three-fourths of the time (cumulative) when the soil temperature is $5 \,^{\circ}$ C or higher at a depth of 50 cm and a soil moisture regime that borders on xeric; and 2.
+1. A moisture control section that, in normal years, is dry in all parts for less than three-fourths of the time (cumulative) when the soil temperature at a depth of 50 cm below the soil surface is 5 °C or higher and a soil moisture regime that borders on xeric; and 2.
 Throughout one or more horizons with a total thickness of 18 cm or more within 75 cm of the soil surface, one or both of the following: a.
 More than 35 percent (by volume) fragments coarser than 2.0 mm, of which more than 66 percent is cinders, pumice, and pumicelike fragments; or b.
 A fine-earth fraction containing 30 percent or more particles 0.02 to 2.0 mm in diameter, of which 5 percent or more is volcanic glass, and [(Al plus $^{1}/{2}$ Fe, percent extracted by ammonium oxalate) times 60] plus the volcanic glass (percent) is 30 or more.
-GACC.
+Vitrixerandic Gypsicryids GACC.
 Other Gypsicryids that have, throughout one or more horizons with a total thickness of 18 cm or more within 75 cm of the soil surface, one or both of the following: 1.
 More than 35 percent (by volume) fragments coarser than 2.0 mm, of which more than 66 percent is cinders, pumice, and pumicelike fragments; or 2.
-A fine-earth fraction containing 30 percent or more particles 0.02 to 2.0 mm in diameter, of which 5 percent or more is volcanic glass, and [(Al plus $^{1}/{2}$ Fe, percent extracted by ammonium oxalate) times 60] plus the volcanic glass (percent) is 30 or more.
+A fine-earth fraction containing 30 percent or more particles 0.02 to 2.0 mm in diameter, of which 5 percent or more is volcanic glass, and [(Al plus 1/2 Fe, percent extracted by ammonium oxalate) times 60] plus the volcanic glass (percent) is 30 or more.
 Vitrandic Gypsicryids GACD.
 Other Gypsicryids.